Skip to content

 • Senior team only

-// phase 01 · understand
+Phase 01 · understand

-Cadence: 48-hour response · 1-week paid discovery
+Cadence: 48-hour response · short discovery sprint

 Within 48 hours of your application, you hear from a founder.
-If the fit is right, we start a one-week paid discovery sprint.
+If the fit is right, we start a short discovery sprint.
 One senior engineer and one senior designer go deep on your problem — your users, your business model, your existing system if there is one, the constraints you're really under (deadlines, regulators, investors).

 • Technical audit — written assessment of the system you have (or the system you need), in language a non-technical founder can read.